MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 ```

 > [!NOTE]
-> Note that this will only enable/disable Mobile Center Distribute within the SDK and not the features for the Distribute service (in-app updates for your application).
-The SDK API has nothing to do with disabling the Distribute service on the Mobile Center portal.
+> Note that this will only enable or disable the in-app updates SDK feature for Mobile Center Distribute.
+Mobile Center Distribute service can still be used in the portal for uploading and distributing releases.

 ## 3. Check if Mobile Center Distribute is enabled